ollysun/retaildiscount/README.md

 1. 30% discount for store employees.
 2. 10% discount for store affiliates.
 3. 5% discount for customers who have been with the store for over 2 years.
-4. $5 discount for every $100 on the bill.
+4. Flat $5 discount for every $100 on the bill.
 5. Percentage-based discounts do not apply to groceries.
 6. Only one percentage-based discount can be applied per bill.